Accessibility statement

 Emily Crossland

-As a composer, Emily's work is shaped by her passion for collaboration - with amateurs and professionals, across genres, and with other art forms.
-She is interested in the theatricality of music and has developed scores for dramatic productions, and also in the musicality of words, creating performance poetry and responding to text commissions from fellow composers.
+As a composer, Emily's work is shaped by her passion for collaboration (with amateurs and professionals, across genres, and with other art forms), theatricality, and audience engagement.
 Her compositions have been performed across the UK and internationally, at the National Concert Hall Dublin and as part of Gaudeamus Muziekweek.
-She was commissioned through the BBC Performing Arts Fund and as part of Hull City of Culture 2017, and has spent several years in residence with multi-arts performance ensemble Engine Room Theatre.
-In 2010, Emily was one of six composers selected to take part in Adopt A Composer (run by Sound and Music, PRS Foundation and Making Music, in association with BBC Radio 3) and in 2018 she was delighted to return to the scheme as a Mentor.
+She was commissioned through the BBC Performing Arts Fund and as part of Hull City of Culture 2017, and spent four seasons in residence with multi-arts performance ensemble Engine Room Theatre.
+Emily has been a mentor on the Adopt a Music Creator Scheme since 2018, supporting collaborations between early career composers and leisure-time music groups, in partnership with Making Music.